ahmedsamir459/Face-Recognition/README.md

 # **Face Recognition Using PCA & LDA Algorithms for Dimensionality Reduction**

+## PCA
+Principal Component Analysis (PCA) is a dimensionality reduction technique that is used to extract important features from high-dimensional datasets.
+PCA works by identifying the principal components of the data, which are linear combinations of the original features that capture the most variation in the data

+## LDA
+Linear Discriminant Analysis (LDA) is a dimensionality reduction technique that is used to reduce the number of features in a dataset while maintaining the class separability.
+LDA is a supervised technique, meaning that it uses the class labels to perform the dimensionality reduction.
+LDA is a popular technique for dimensionality reduction in the field of pattern recognition and machine learning

 ### Generating the Data Matrix and the Label vector

 ---